 Data Center View

-Once you have navigated to the "Bare Metal Cloud" section of your OVHcloud Manager, and selected your service under Managed Bare Metal in the left-hand sidebar, you will have access to a general overview of your Managed Bare Metal service.
+Once you have navigated to the "Bare Metal Cloud" section of your OVHcloud Control Panel, and selected your service under Managed Bare Metal in the left-hand sidebar, you will have access to a general overview of your Managed Bare Metal service.

 At the top of the page, you will find the name and description of your Managed Bare Metal service.
 Feel free to customize it; this will be very useful if you have multiple services.
 On the left, all of your services and the data centers of which they consist are listed.